fabiocarrara/meye/MATLAB/README.md

 [pupil, isEye, isBlink] = meye.predictImage(img);

 % Example 2
-% Make predictions on a video file a preview the results
+% Make predictions on a video file and preview the results
 %
 meye.predictMovie_Preview('path/to/video');
 ```